If you’ve ever had a power struggle about piano practicing (and isn’t that just about every piano parent?) then this post is for you!

 Who’s in Charge?

-I think many power struggles are simply the result of a child rebelling against feeling like they don’t have enough choice or control in the matter.
-Research has shown that children (and adults) will be much more likely to enjoy an activity when they feel a sense of autonomy or control over their actions.
+I think many power struggles are simply the result of a child rebelling against feeling like they don’t have enough choices.
+Research has shown that children (and adults) will more likely enjoy an activity when they feel a sense of autonomy.
 People—children and adults alike—naturally dislike always being told what to do!

 Provide Structure and Provide Choices

-If you find your practice time turning into a battle of wills, look for ways to share the control or decision making with your child.
-You don’t have to let them completely run the show, but you can and should allow them to make certain choices while still providing the structure they need to progress and succeed.
-As with so many things in parenting, you have to strike a balance, and the right balance may be different day to day and year to year as a child matures and becomes more independent.
+If you find your practice time turning into a battle of wills, look for ways to share the decision making with your child.
+You don’t have to let them completely run the show, but you should allow them to make certain choices while still providing the structure they need to progress and succeed.
+As with so many things in parenting, you have to strike a balance.
+The right balance may be different as a child matures and becomes more independent.
 Try to give your child just enough structure to make practice effective, while allowing for as much choice and autonomy as possible.

 Here are some specific ideas for giving your child more autonomy during practice time: